e-florez/amcess/README.md

 5. Initialize a cluster avoiding atomic overlapping
       - Notebook ([binder](https://mybinder.org/v2/gl/ADanianZE%2Fascec/main?filepath=workflow%2F05_initialize_cluster_and_move_molecule.ipynb)): `05_initialize_cluster_and_move_molecule.ipynb`

-## Support
-Tell people where they can go to for help.
-It can be any combination of an issue tracker, a chat room, an email address, etc.

 ## Roadmap
 Some of the ideas to keep growing are: